NEW: A man says he couldn't recognize the charred bodies of his parents, who both died after the collapse

 That’s not to say, though, that bridges or other overpasses under construction haven’t collapsed before in India.

-A bridge fell on an express train in Bhagalpur in 2006, killing 37 passengers.
-Three years later, 30 workers died after scaffolding on a bridge being built in Kota crashed down.
+A bridge fell on an express train in Bhagalpur in 2006, killing dozens of passengers.
+Three years later, 30 workers died when a scaffolding on a bridge in Kota crashed down.

-And in eastern Kolkata, not far from Thursday’s collapse, a fully constructed overpass collapsed in March 2013.
-That sent a truck careening into a canal, though the people inside were rescued.
+And in eastern Kolkata, not far from Thursday’s collapse, an overpass collapsed three years ago, sending a truck careening into a canal.
+The people inside were rescued.

-It’s not clear what role, if any, IVRCL had in any of those incidents.
+It’s unclear whether IVRCL had any connection to those incidents.

 Rao’s comments drew fervent criticism on social media, with some calling for engineers and executives behind the project to be punished.